TopDownSurvival-Dev-Team/TopDownSurvival/README.md

 # Top Down Survival

-As the name suggests, this is a Top Down Survival game.
-It's a multiplayer game so you need friends to play.
+As the name suggests, this is a top down survival game.
+It's a multiplayer game made with the Godot Engine.
 Art work inspired by [Zombs.io](https://zombs.io)

 ## How to run the game?